omnetpp/omnetpp/samples/osg-intro/README.txt

-This sample demonstrates how to load and display simple 3D models and 3rd party mapping data in OMNeT++ (with different projections), using OpenSceneGraph (http://www.osgearth.org) and osgEarth (http://osgearth.org/).
+This sample requires Qtenv and demonstrates how to load and display simple 3D models and 3rd party mapping data in OMNeT++ (with different projections), using OpenSceneGraph (http://www.osgearth.org) and osgEarth (http://osgearth.org/).
 OpenSceneGraph is an open source high-performance 3D graphics toolkit, used